 Why is the Blue Economy concept important for sustainable development and economic growth?

-Oceans protect biodiversity, provide jobs, food, drive economic growth, keep the planet cool, and absorbs about 30% of global CO2 emissions.
+Oceans protect biodiversity, provide jobs, food, drive economic growth, keep the planet cool, and absorb about 30% of global CO2 emissions.
 At least 3-5% of global GDP is derived from oceans—but their overall health is reaching a tipping point.
-Close to a third of fish stocks are overfished, climate change affects coastal and marine ecosystems, unbridled development in the coastal zone is causing erosion, and marine pollution—particularly from land-based sources—is reaching such a proportion that its impact cannot be accurately measured.
-Business as usual will have great negative environmental and social impacts, which are expected to disproportionally affect vulnerable groups of the population, particularly women and girls.
+Close to a third of fish stocks are overfished, climate change affects coastal and marine ecosystems, unbridled development in coastal zones is causing erosion, and marine pollution—particularly from land-based sources—is reaching such a proportion that its impact cannot be measured accurately.
+Business as usual has led us to this point and it will continue to have great negative environmental and social impacts, which are expected to disproportionally affect vulnerable groups of the population, particularly women and girls.
 This is reflected in Sustainable Development Goal (SDG 14), which calls to conserve and sustainably use the oceans, seas and marine resources for sustainable development.

-What is the World Bank already doing on the Blue Economy?
+What is the World Bank already doing on the ocean economy?

 The World Bank’s overall oceans portfolio is worth over USD 9 billion in active projects as of June 30, 2021.